schmir/bbfreeze/README.txt

 easy installation
   bbfreeze can be installed with setuptools' easy_install command.

+zip/egg file import tracking
+  bbfreeze tracks imports from zip files.
+Note that calls to setuptools' pkg_resources.require will be replaced with a dummy implementation.
+  Calls to resource handling functions are *not* implemented, and freezing packages using these features of pkg_resources will not be possible.

 binary dependency tracking
   bbfreeze will track binary dependencies and will include DLLs and shared libraries needed by a frozen program.